Mississippi State Bulldogs football: Sylvester Croom era (2004–2008)

-Sylvester Croom, a longtime assistant in the NFL and a former player for Bear Bryant at Alabama, was hired to replace Sherrill.
-Croom is a significant figure, because he is not only the first African American head football coach in Mississippi State history, but also in SEC football history.
+Sylvester Croom, a longtime assistant in the NFL and a former player for Bear Bryant at Alabama, was hired to replace Jackie Sherrill.
+Croom's hiring was significant, because he is not only the first African American head coach in Mississippi State football history, but also in the history of the Southeastern Conference (SEC).
+As of May 2024, Croom is one of only five black head coaches (excluding interims) in the history of the SEC.
 When Croom was hired at Mississippi State, he inherited a program that was riddled with NCAA sanctions and had not won consistently since the 1990s.
 Croom led the Bulldogs to a 3–8 (2–6 SEC) record in 2004.
 State began the season with a victory over Tulane, then lost five straight, to No. 18 Auburn, Maine, No. 13 LSU, Vanderbilt and UAB.
 The next week, State upset No. 20 Florida in what turned out to be the game that got Florida head coach Ron Zook fired.
 The next game saw State beat Kentucky.
 State then lost their final three games of the season to Alabama, Arkansas and Ole Miss.
 In 2005, State again finished 3–8.
 After defeating Murray State in the season opener, State lost to Auburn then beat Tulane in Shreveport, Louisiana.
 State then lost seven consecutive games, starting with No. 7 Georgia, then No. 4 LSU, No. 13 Florida, Houston, Kentucky, No. 4 Alabama and Arkansas.
 State defeated Ole Miss in the Egg Bowl to finish the season.